Know What to Pack for Myanmar: The Ultimate Packing List

 In the cities of Myanmar, Western attire is more widely accepted but I wouldn’t go around wearing mini skirts, tight clothing or cropped tops.
 While it’s unlikely anyone will say anything you will draw unnecessary attention to yourself and many people may find this offensive.

 In the smaller remote towns where foreigners are quite rare, I would do my best to wear longer skirts/pants and to cover my shoulders.
+When trekking from Kalaw to Inle Lake the dress code was pretty relaxed and everyone wore leggings and shorts.

 Best time to visit Myanmar